intel-iot-devkit/azure-iot-sdk-c-arduino-create/examples/ClientMqtt/README.md

+## What you'll learn
+In this tutorial you will learn how to publish data to the Azure cloud using MQTT.
+You will then read the data using the Device Explorer application.

+## Gather your materials
+UP Squared Board
+Grove Pi+* board
+Grove* Rotary Angle Sensor
+Grove* LED

 ## Setup device explorer

 The easiest way to view your data is either using the Device Explorer GUI application (for Windows)